hengmengsroin/flutter_thermal_printer/README.md

 ## Notes and Recommendations

-- **Windows Users:** Make sure you have the POS-X driver installed on Windows for printer compatibility.
+- **Windows & MacOS Users:** Make sure you have the XPrinter driver installed on Windows for printer compatibility.
-  Download the driver from [POS-X Drivers](https://pos-x.com/downloads/driver/).
+  Download the driver from [XPrinter Driver](https://www.xprintertech.com/drivers-2.html).

 - **Cross-Platform Usage:** Ensure Bluetooth permissions and configurations are set correctly for Android and iOS.